top of page

 “I could use a blanket to survive the night”.
 This sentence from a stranger, a man without a home, cold and alone, changed the course of my life and with it, the lives of my family and so many Canadians and other citizens around the world.

-Our continual goal is to raise awareness to homelessness, poverty and social-economic issues alongside promoting volunteerism at a young age set by examples by my own children.
-We encourage families to come together, work side by side with each other, and help others in our community.
+A blanket isn't merely for warmth; it symbolizes security and love.
+Our ongoing goal is to raise awareness about homelessness, poverty, and socio-economic issues while promoting volunteerism, starting at a young age, as exemplified by my own children.
+We encourage families to come together, work side by side, and help others in our community.